Mathematics & Statistics

 The Department of Mathematics & Statistics at the University of Maine is dedicated to instruction and research in the Mathematical Sciences.

-- Now hiring in Statistics.
-We seek applicants for at least one Assistant Professor position in Statistics, to begin in the Fall of 2015.
+- Now hiring.
+We seek applicants for a non-tenure-track Assistant Professorship, to begin in the Fall of 2015.
 More information here.

 - Mathematician is the number one job.
 Careercast has compiled its list of the best jobs of 2014.
 Topping the ranks is Mathematician, closely followed by University Professor (#2), Statistician (#3) and Actuary (#4).
 Lumberjack has fallen into last place.
 Just one more reason to major in math!